JacekDubikowski/build-your-own-framework/readme.md

     public static void main(String[] args) {
         BeanProvider provider = BeanProviderFactory.getInstance();
         var bean = beanProvider.provider(SoftDrink.class);
-        System.out.println(bean.name()); // prints "Water"
+        System.out.println(bean.name()); // prints "Bubbles"
     }
 }

 ```

 We can see a few in the code.
-First, we need annotation to point classes to be provided by the framework.
+First, we need annotations for pointing classes to be provided by the framework.
-I decided to use the standardized `jakarta.inject.*` library for annotation and to be more precise just the `jakarta.inject.Singleton`.
+I decided to use the standardised `jakarta.inject.*` library for annotation.
+To be more precise, just the `jakarta.inject.Singleton`.
 The same as used by *Micronaut*.

-The second thing that we can be sure about is that we need some *BeanProvider*.
+The second thing we can be sure about is that we need some *BeanProvider*.
 The frameworks like to call it using the word `Context` like `ApplicationContext`.

 The third thing is that we need to have some annotation processor that would allow us to get the instances we expect
 to do most of the work in compile time.
 The presented code would be perfectly valid for runtime solutions too.

-For the sake of simplicity we would assume the framework:
+For the sake of simplicity, we would assume the framework:

 * handles classes annotated with *@Singleton* that has one constructor only,
-* would utilize singleton scope and each bean will have only one instance,
+* would utilise singleton scope, and each bean will have only one instance,
 * doesn't handle the annotation on one of the constructors or static factory method,
 * doesn't
   handle [@Configuration](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Configuration.html)